SCAN-NRAD/e3nn_Unet/README.md

 # About e3nn_Unet

 Segmentation networks based on e3nn O3 and SO3 equivariant convolutions.
-The networks allow for scalar or vector inputs, user-defined number and type of downsampling operations, type of equivariance, and number of irreps.
+The networks allow for scalar, vector or tensor inputs, user-defined number and type of downsampling operations, type of equivariance, and number of hidden irreps.

 ## Installation